The Internet's boy: the story of Aaron Swartz

 Personal review of the movie.
 Something failed deeply in the system and we ended up losing a very valuable human being

 Yesterday I finished watching the FREE movie "The Internet's own boy: the story of Aaron Swartz" on Netflix.
 It was touching.
 I felt frustrated and angry to see what the government can do to destroy someone who believed in a better world.

-I also felt very disappointed on how the MIT decided not to get involved or do anything to defend Aaron.
-At the end of the day, the MIT is an organisation that promotes hacking for learning and innovation!
+I also felt very disappointed with how MIT decided not to get involved or do anything to defend Aaron.
+At the end of the day, MIT is an organization that promotes hacking for learning and innovation!
 That is so hypocritical of them.
-There is no excuse, no matter how many favours or money they own.
-You have to defend your people, especially when there’s a battle of this caliber between a normal person vs a government like the US.
+There is no excuse, no matter how many favors or money they own.
+You have to defend your people, especially when there's a battle of this caliber between a normal person vs a government like the US.

-At the end of the movie, I felt like the “old system” is what killed Aaron.
-Their inability to listen and evaluate the situation with perspective, their prepotency and abuse of power, their fear to lose control… The US and the world has a real problem with transparency and open data.
-That’s what Aaron was trying to fight for and I believe on his ideals.
+At the end of the movie, I felt like the "old system" is what killed Aaron.
+Their inability to listen and evaluate the situation with perspective, their prepotency and abuse of power, their fear to lose control...
+The US and the world have a real problem with transparency and open data.
+That's what Aaron was trying to fight for and I believe in his ideals.

 I've been always interested in copyright and how the Internet is making humanity reconsider what needs to be opened and shared.
 We have to work towards a world with more transparency, more open data, open software and open governments.
 That's how you beat cancer or improve renewable energies.
 That's how humanity evolves to a higher level of consciousness.
 We, the millennials demand this new way of understanding life.